send2vinnie/Creek/README.md

 # Creek
-A background service (a collection of [Quartz.NET](http://www.quartz-scheduler.net/) jobs) for administrating qBittorrent.
+A background service (a collection of [Quartz.NET](http://www.quartz-scheduler.net/) jobs) for administrating the qBittorrent server cluster.

 ## qBitorrent Support